-New online students attending their first term/semester of online courses are generally registered for courses by Online Student Services as a part of the enrollment process.
-These students are expected to register themselves for courses after the first term/semester of enrollment, although assistance with registration is always available through students’ assigned online academic advisors.
+New online students attending their first semester of online courses are generally registered for courses by Online Student Services as a part of the enrollment process.
+These students are expected to register themselves for courses after the first semester of enrollment, although assistance with registration is always available through students’ assigned online academic advisors.

-Undergraduate students may not register for more than 21 credit hours per term.
+Undergraduate students may not register for more than 15 credit hours per semester.
 Graduate students may not register for more than 12 credit hours per semester.
 Once accepted into a graduate program, students may not register for courses at the undergraduate level to satisfy graduate foundation requirements.

 Furthermore, international students selecting 8-week course session options must register for a first 8-week session and a second 8-week session before the start of the semester so they can be registered into the Student and Exchange Visitor Program database (SEVIS).
 Failure to register for both the first and second 8-week session will result in their I-20 being terminated for failure to enroll.

 To ensure that online courses are offered as scheduled, it is important that all online students register promptly after the date registration becomes available for the upcoming semester (see Registration Start Dates).
 Waiting to register until the last minute before a semester starts may cause the cancellation of some courses that students need due to inadequate enrollment in the courses.
 Please register early to ensure online courses run as scheduled.